Meithal/ccson/README.md

-Values of a tree that are expected to often change should be extracted to a native type (int, float...), then injected in the tree once you are sure it won't change anymore.
+Values of a tree that are expected to often change should be extracted to a native type (int, float...), then injected in the tree once you actually need there an up-to-date value.

 Extracting more tokens than the token stack can hold has undefined behavior.
 Any value will generate a token, those